Postgraduate exhibition 2013

 Kalisher St. 5 Tel-Aviv, Israel

-The exhibition “To mary the widow of a childless brother” dealt with appropriated images as a contemporary artistic practice in the post-internet age by the snowflake generation.
+The exhibition “To marry the widow of a childless brother” dealt with appropriated images as a contemporary artistic practice in the post-internet age by the snowflake generation.
 A practice of creating with an awareness that the photographic discourse may be based on lies or irrelevant notions and in fact has a split biography.
 The medium is accounting issues like image producer identity, photographic image value, and photographic subject relevance.

 It was my first time curating a show.
 Inspired and guided by a class of my beloved teacher, curator, and photographer Yair Barak.
 I intend to curate a second exhibition following the ideas of this one in the future.